shrimperrie/in-silico/README.md

 # in-silico abm models in netlogo
-This is a repository for various agent-based models in Netlogo.
+This is a repository for various agent-based models I am developing in Netlogo.